Arthur Paget (British Army officer): Early career

-Paget was gazetted ensign and lieutenant in the Scots Fusilier Guards on 12 June 1869 - the double rank was because Guards officers at that time held higher substantive rank in the army than in the regiment.
+Paget was gazetted ensign and lieutenant in the Scots Fusilier Guards on 12 June 1869 – the double rank was because Guards officers at that time held higher substantive rank in the army than in the regiment.
 He was promoted lieutenant and captain on 29 July 1872 and was selected for special service on Sir Garnet Wolseley's Asante expedition in West Africa in December 1873, being attached to William Butler's flanking column.

 Paget returned to regimental duty in the UK.
 During the 1870s he was a leading owner of steeplechasers.
 Until 1878 he used the pen name "Mr Fitzroy".
 Under this pseudonym, Paget wrote several novels in the Naturalist style, recounting his exploits in the military.

 He married, at St Peter's, Eaton Square, on 27 July 1878.

 Paget was promoted captain and lieutenant-colonel on 1 April 1882.
 His battalion, the 2nd Scots Guards, went to Suakin in the Sudan in 1885.
 He served in Burma in 1887–8 (the aftermath of the Third Anglo-Burmese War) and, again, in the Sudan in 1888–9.
 He was promoted brevet colonel on 24 June 1895.

 Boer War

 In 1899 Paget was facing compulsory retirement on grounds of age.
 Instead he received command of the 1st Battalion Scots Guards and took it to the Second Boer War.

-Paget was mentioned twice in dispatches, and present at the Battle of Belmont and the Battle of Modder River.
+Paget was mentioned twice in despatches, and present at the Battle of Belmont and the Battle of Modder River.
 After that battle Colonel Paget temporarily took command of 1st (Guards) Brigade in Lord Methuen's 1st Division.
 Paget was also present at the Battle of Magersfontein.
 He received command of the new 20th Brigade (part of 1st Division) on promotion to major-general on 1 April 1900.

 Paget was promoted to the staff, and in the later stages of the war was put in command of an independent column hunting Boer commandos.
 Many of Paget's Australian and New Zealand volunteers were disenchanted and wanted to go home before the expiry of their one-year term of service.
 Paget gave what Ian Beckett describes as a "blustering speech" to his whole assembled force in November 1900, refusing their request.
 Herbert Plumer had to pacify the men.
 Subsequently, they blamed Paget for ordering a costly frontal assault on Rhenoster Kop on 29 November 1900.

 In June 1901, Paget resigned his command, intending to give up his career, after quarrelling with his superior, the Hon.
 Neville Lyttelton.
 Paget was persuaded by Edward VII, whom he knew well, to continue, Lord Roberts suggesting Paget was 'difficult with those above him'.
 Paget wrote to Sir John French praising his leadership in South Africa, and claiming that respect for him had been his reason for remaining in the Army.